Luckyone961/LuckyoneUI/README.md

 ### **Features**
 • All layouts are built on 1440p with full support and scaling for 1080p players
-• Full support for all current WoW versions such as Retail, Cataclysm and Classic
+• Full support for all current WoW versions such as Retail, Mists and Classic
 • ElvUI tags for detailed health information, healer-only mana and more
 • Option to automatically fill out the delete text when destroying items
 • Options to configure performance related and hidden Blizzard settings